Polarization (waves): Radio transmission and reception

 All radio (and microwave) antennas used for transmitting or receiving are intrinsically polarized.
 They transmit in (or receive signals from) a particular polarization, being totally insensitive to the opposite polarization; in certain cases that polarization is a function of direction.
 Most antennas are nominally linearly polarized, but elliptical and circular polarization is a possibility.
-As is the convention in optics, the "polarization" of a radio wave is understood to refer to the polarization of its electric field, with the magnetic field being at a 90 degree rotation with respect to it for a linearly polarized wave.
+In the case of linear polarization, the same kind of filtering as described above, is possible.
+In the case of elliptical polarization (circular polarization is in reality just a kind of elliptical polarization where the length of both elasticity factors is the same), filtering out a single angle (e.g. 90°) will have virtually no impact as the wave at any time can be in any of the 360 degrees.

 The vast majority of antennas are linearly polarized.
 In fact it can be shown from considerations of symmetry that an antenna that lies entirely in a plane which also includes the observer, can only have its polarization in the direction of that plane.
 This applies to many cases, allowing one to easily infer such an antenna's polarization at an intended direction of propagation.
 So a typical rooftop Yagi or log-periodic antenna with horizontal conductors, as viewed from a second station toward the horizon, is necessarily horizontally polarized.
 But a vertical "whip antenna" or AM broadcast tower used as an antenna element (again, for observers horizontally displaced from it) will transmit in the vertical polarization.
 A turnstile antenna with its four arms in the horizontal plane, likewise transmits horizontally polarized radiation toward the horizon.
 However, when that same turnstile antenna is used in the "axial mode" (upwards, for the same horizontally-oriented structure) its radiation is circularly polarized.
 At intermediate elevations it is elliptically polarized.

 Polarization is important in radio communications because, for instance, if one attempts to use a horizontally polarized antenna to receive a vertically polarized transmission, the signal strength will be substantially reduced (or under very controlled conditions, reduced to nothing).
 This principle is used in satellite television in order to double the channel capacity over a fixed frequency band.
 The same frequency channel can be used for two signals broadcast in opposite polarizations.
 By adjusting the receiving antenna for one or the other polarization, either signal can be selected without interference from the other.